Exiall1/ICP2017FGroupProject/Exam/Final/src/README.md

-This is the folder for question 2
+This is the folder for all the code that we have for this project.

-*add more stuff here